Jesus was God spelling himself out in language humanity could understand.— S.D. Gordon

 All the promises and identities of God are fulfilled in Jesus.

 One remarkable insight we can draw is that while all the revelations of God in the Old Testament were situated in physical conditions or predicaments, the manifestation of God in Jesus deal with the spiritual maladies that these OT encounters were alluding to.
 The mandate attached to the name Jesus was, "he will save his people from their sins".
 Sin is the root cause of all humanity's problem and the downward spiral of the earth into chaos and destruction.
 But thank God that through Jesus we are saved, healed and restored.
 It is only in His name and on account of His finished work that we find salvation and every other blessing of God.
 He saves to the uttermost - to the deepest core and depth - all who call on Him.
+Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved.

 Beloved, there is unimaginable power in the name Jesus.
 We have been blessed to have His name upon us.
 Our Lord Himself has permitted and authorized us to confront the issues of life with this precious name.
 As we see in Philippians 2, the authority and power in Jesus' name came at a very dear cost.
 We cause ourselves and God's Kingdom a great loss if we do not use or apply its authority to experience the victories He has already secured for us.
 You are privileged to believe in Jesus, be saved, and have a personal relationship with Him.
 Now, unleash the power of His name over your life and territories.
+17 And these signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues; 18 they will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover.